-- Locally grown commodities are a subset of the above categories (local and regional) commodities that comprise agricultural commodities bought in the country where they were grown. - Pro-smallholder farmer procurement refers to a deliberate strategy or approach followed by a public or private sector buyer procuring from smallholder farmers with the objective of improving the farmers' access to formal markets.
-It can be carried out at all levels - international, regional and local. - > Smallholder farmers.
+- Smallholder farmers.
 There is no unambiguous, globally accepted definition of a smallholder farmer.
 Country-specific definitions often use criteria such as scale, measured in terms of farm size, to classify farmers.
 For example, "smallholders" are often farmers who farm less than 2 hectares of land.
-However, farming is usually characterized by many factors, and other parameters can be used, including volume of production and the source, volume or value of the labour, capital and inputs used.
-If a host country has an accepted definition of smallholder farmers under which it collects and reports agricultural and related data WFP will use that definition when appropriate.
-12 - Import parity price is the total cost of sourcing food from another country and bringing it to the recipient country where it is to be used.
-It refers to the cost of procuring food commodities locally, regionally or internationally, taking into consideration not only the commodity price but also all the associated costs such as shipping and logistics. - Procurement authority.
-As outlined in WFP's procurement manual, the authority to engage in procurement activities, authorize procurement actions and incur contractual obligations for the procurement of food commodities is vested in the Executive Director and delegated to staff at various levels to facilitate WFP operations.
+However, farming is usually characterized by many factors, and other parameters can be used, including volume of production and the source, volume or value of the labour, capital, inputs, etc. used.
+If a host country has an accepted definition of smallholder farmers under which it collects and reports agricultural and related data WFP will use that definition where appropriate.10 - Import parity price is the price at the border of a good that is imported, including international transport costs and tariffs.
+It refers to the cost of procuring food commodities locally, regionally or internationally taking into consideration not only the commodity price but also all the associated costs such as shipping and logistics. - Procurement authority.
+The authority to engage in procurement activities, authorize procurement actions and incur contractual obligations for the procurement of food commodities is vested in the Executive Director and delegated to managers at various levels to facilitate WFP operations.11

-WFP's experience in local food procurement
+WFP's experience in local and regional food procurement

-8. WFP procurement follows United Nations conventions, directives and policies including the United Nations Convention on the Rights of the Child, the United Nations Supplier Code of Conduct and the Framework for Advancing Environmental and Social Sustainability in the United Nations System.
-The United Nations common procurement principles focus on promotion of the United Nations; fairness, integrity and transparency; best value for money; and economy and effectiveness.
-The procedure on sustainable procurement of the United Nations Children's Fund (UNICEF) encompasses an economic, an environmental and a social pillar (the last of which refers to the promotion of local markets) and acknowledges that trade-offs among the pillars will be necessary.
+- 8. WFP procurement follows United Nations conventions, directives and policies including the United Nations Convention on the Rights of the Child, the United Nations Supplier Code of Conduct and the Framework for Advancing Environmental and Social Sustainability in the United Nations System.
+The United Nations general procurement principles12 focus on best value for money; fairness, integrity and transparency; effective international competition; and the interests of the United Nations.
+The procedure on sustainable procurement of the United Nations Children's Fund (UNICEF)13 encompasses an economic, an environmental and a social pillar (the last of which refers to the promotion of local markets) and acknowledges that trade-offs among the pillars will be necessary. - 9.
+In 2018, 50 percent (1.8 million mt) of the 3.6 million mt of WFP's total food purchases were purchased through local food procurement processes, including 33 percent (1.2 million mt) characterized as "locally grown commodities".
+Seventy-nine percent of WFP food procurement was undertaken in developing countries.14